blackpirat888/Colibri/README.md

 ### 🔐 Security & Intended Use

-Colibri operates entirely offline, performing all computations locally on the user’s device.
+Colibri performs all computations locally on the user’s device, without accessing personal data or system content.
-It does not collect, transmit, or store any user data, and has no access to location, contacts, media, or external files.
+It operates independently, with no internet connection or integration with external sources.

-The internal dataset is fixed, read-only, and cannot be modified by users.
+The internal dataset is fixed, read-only, and cannot be modified.
-Colibri does not connect to external sources, live systems, or real-time data.

-This tool is intended solely for research, structural analysis, and educational use in cryptographic contexts — fully isolated and privacy-respecting.
+Designed for research, structural analysis, and educational use, Colibri runs in a fully private environment.

-➡️ Colibri enables transparent, offline analysis of historical key structures in a secure environment.
+➡️ Colibri enables focused, standalone analysis of historical key structures.

 ---